-Hi Guys,
+Hi Everyone,

-Today, I’m including a couple of the darker blues, more for balance and one shade of blue.
-The rest of these blues are medium to medium-dark.
+Today, I’m including a couple of the darker blues, more for balance, and one shade of light blue.

 Most run to the warmer side of blue.
-Blue colors that lean to the warm side are called cerulean, teal, turquoise and aqua.
+Blue colors that lean to the warm side are called cerulean, teal, turquoise, and aqua.
 But, you probably already know that.

-Indigo is a blue that leans towards purple.
 And, it’s not that I don’t like indigo.
 I do if it has enough gray in it.
 But, I still prefer the warmer blues.

 And, I love a beautiful cobalt blue, but usually in small doses